The Iguazu Falls, located along the border of Argentina and Brazil, are among the world’s most immense and spectacular waterfalls.

 View over Iguazu Waterfalls, Argentina (Photo: Stephan Scherhag)

-Straddling two countries, 80% of the Iguazu waterfalls are found is Argentina, and 20% in Brazil.
+Straddling two countries, approximately 80% of the falls are located in Argentina and 20% in Brazil.

 Iguazu waterfalls